 “Well shit, who’s gonna feed your fat ass then?”

 Aqsa calmly stepped out of the bathtub and began walking toward the kitchen, dripping wet and still unclothed.
 I followed.
 She cooked the diced chicken from the night before with some eggs—an unanticipated upgrade—and stuffed it into a bowl, then gently placed it in front of me.
 For once, I didn’t feel the urge to eat but still proceeded to in acquiescence, faster than I ever had.
 My immodest appetite had clearly given her a sense of purpose.
 I didn’t look up even once, though I could tell she was staring at me the whole time.
-She sat up in a fetal position inches away from me, her head tilted sideways and resting on her knees, around which her arms were wrapped.
+She sat upright in a fetal position inches away from me, her head tilted sideways and resting on her knees, around which her arms were wrapped.
 I sensed her hand reaching toward me.
 As she ran her fingers through my hair, I stopped eating but still didn’t dare to look up.

 “I love you … you know that, right?”